mlcommons/mobile_app_open/flutter/documentation/build-and-run.md

 * the environment variable `OFFICIAL_BUILD=true` if `make` is used (e.g. `OFFICIAL_BUILD=true make flutter/android/apk`), or
 * the argument `--dart-define=official-build=true` if `flutter` is used (e.g. `flutter build apk --dart-define=official-build=true`).

+# Build info

+Make sure that build info is updated before running the app.
+Nothing will explicitly break if you forget to do it but meta information in saved result will be misleading.

+If you run the app using console, run `make flutter/build-info` command manually.

+If you run the app using VS Code Flutter extension, you can set up a hook to update build info automatically.
+1. Add new [task](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks) into `.vscode/tasks.json`:
+    ```json
+    {
+        "label": "generate-flutter-build-info",
+        "type": "shell",
+        "command": "make flutter/build-info",
+        "presentation": {
+          "reveal": "silent",
+          "panel": "shared"
+        }
+    }
+    ```
+2. Edit Flutter launch command in `.vscode/launch.json`:
+  Add `"preLaunchTask": "generate-flutter-build-info"` line into each flutter launch config.

+**Note** that VS Code `preLaunchTask` hook will not run this command when you use hot reload or hot restart in Flutter.
+You can run `make flutter/build-info` manually before you do hot reload to update build info.

 ## Android

 [comment]: # (Don't remove spaces at the end of lines, they force line breaks)